Is Your Garlic Oil for Pasta Natural and Safe?

 In contrast to GC-MS analysis, Accelerator Mass Spectrometry (AMS) distinguishes between plant-derived and fossil-derived sources by measuring the carbon-14 content in a sample, rather than isolating individual constituents.
 Biomass derived from recent living organisms, like plants, animals, and microbes, contains a measurable amount of the radioactive isotope carbon-14.
 Fossil fuels such as petroleum lack any carbon-14 due to its relatively short half-life of 5,730 years.

 The process involves comparing the measured carbon-14 amount in a sample against an established standard that represents the carbon-14 content found in contemporary biomass.
 This comparison allows for precise determination of the percentage of a material sourced from recent living natural sources (% biobased) versus mineral sources like petroleum (% fossil).
 Notably, while carbon-14 analysis cannot distinctly authenticate an essential oil by differentiating between various plant sources, it serves as an effective screening tool for identifying petrochemical adulteration.
-This is particularly valuable as synthetic substitutes, usually much cheap than natural alternatives, are commonly employed.
+This is particularly valuable as synthetic substitutes, usually much cheaper than natural alternatives, are commonly employed.
 AMS analysis aids in effectively detecting potential adulteration with petrochemicals.

 Testing garlic oil samples using both GC-MS and AMS analytical methods was a focal point of a study conducted by Beta Analytic, a carbon-14 lab, in collaboration with two separate GC-MS laboratories.
-While the GC-MS analysis consistently indicated a chemical profile aligning with that of natural garlic oil across all samples, the AMS analytical results revealed that only one sample unequivocally demonstrated a 100% natural source.
+While the GC-MS analysis consistently indicated a chemical profile aligning with that of natural garlic oil across all samples, the AMS analytical results revealed that only one